-Today, you are going to learn about 21 spiders that live in Connecticut.
+Today, you will learn about the most common spiders that live in Connecticut.

 Wolf Spider Range Map

 Interestingly, wolf spiders do not make webs to catch their prey.
 Instead, they wait for an insect to walk by and then chase it down!
 Likewise, some species will make a burrow and then wait inside for dinner to walk by.